-Fortunately, most of Mass Ave’s historic mansions west from Dupont Circle were saved.
+Fortunately, most of Mass Ave’s historic mansions west from Dupont Circle had been saved.
 Many were acquired by foreign governments, creating an Embassy Row.

-So to reverse damage to this important street landscape, some concerned neighbors and embassy workers in 2006 started Restore Mass Ave, to “re-green” Embassy Row.
+To reverse damage to this important street landscape, concerned neighbors and embassy workers started the non-profit Restore Mass Ave to “re-green” Embassy Row.

 “Greening” is a work in progress.